franc454/Project-2/README.md

 into their times and corresponding SNR values.
 These are then plotted against eachother in a separate plot for each satellite.

-There are 2 CSV files included.
-They are hour_test_1.csv and hour_test_2.csv.
+There are 2 txt files included.
+They are hour_test_1.txt and hour_test_2.txt.
 Let me know if you would like more uploaded.

 Author: Keenen Francois-King